AbhayTr/AbhayTr/README.md

 ### I am Abhay Tripathi

 I am a cross-technology software engineer.
-I have a Problem-Solving Mindset i.e. I can learn, adapt, and use any technology, or even innovate a new one if required to get the job done/solve the problem at hand.
 The key skills which I can bring to the table are as follows:

 - Core Programming Languages for Full-Stack Software Development: Java, Python, C.